-To schedule a test/quiz with the Office of Accessibility, students must contact the Office one week before the test/quiz (or as soon as they are aware of the test/quiz).
+To schedule a test/quiz with the Office of Accessibility, students must contact the Office of Accessibility no less than one week before the test/quiz (or as soon as they are aware of the test/quiz).
 Students must also inform the course instructor that they will be using the testing room to take the test, one week in advance.
 Students should email testingaccommodations@champlain.edu to arrange for using the space.
 In the email, students must copy their instructor and include the following information: